degatedev/degate_docs/README.md

 Currently, the protocol supports ETH, USDC, and USDT as quote token, which means each token can add up to 3 different trading pairs.

-For some non-standard ERC20 assets, such as tokens with a transfer-to-burn mechanism or automatic supply updates, the DeGate node can support their listing and trading as well after additional processing on a case-by-case basis.&#x20;
+For some non-standard ERC20 assets, such as tokens with a transfer-to-burn mechanism or automatic supply updates, the DeGate node can support their listing and trading as well after additional processing on a case-by-case basis.

-For more, please refer to [permissionless-listing.md](main-features/permissionless-listing.md "mention") and [trading-pairs.md](main-features/trading-pairs.md "mention")&#x20;
+For more, please refer to [permissionless-listing.md](main-features/permissionless-listing.md "mention") and [trading-pairs.md](main-features/trading-pairs.md "mention")

 ## Security Auditing